MicrosoftDocs/cross-device/project-rome-docs/includes/android/notifications-dev-center-onboarding.md

 ms.localizationpriority: medium
 ---

-## Preliminary setup for push notifications

 ### Register your app for push notifications

 Register your application with Google for [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/android/client) support.
 Be sure to make note of the sender ID and server key that you receive; you'll need them later.

 Once registered, you must associate push notification functionality with the Connected Devices Platform in your app.